Catechism of the Catholic Church, no. 2370

-Estrogen, LH, and Progesterone can be monitored directly through the urine
+Estrogen, LH, and Progesterone can be monitored directly through the urine with test strips and fertility monitors - varying levels of data specificity

 Cervical mucus-only method developed in the 1950s.